IngeborgArdoe/training/foundation_english/exercise-13.md

 ![oppg11fig5.JPG](media/oppg11fig5.JPG)

 ### Open Data, Local Objects and Map
-In this exercise, we will fetch open data from multiple public API’s, store it in local objects and visualize the aggregate data in a map.
+In this exercise, we will fetch open data from public API’s, store it in local objects and visualize the aggregate data in a map.
 Note that we do not store any of the data in the database, everything is stored in memory as the client uses the app.

 ####1.
 Create a new web-form